HOW WE Move

 -

-June 16-25: How We Move Dance Intensive in New York City (We recognize that Disabled energy levels vary.
+June 22-July 1: How We Move Dance Intensive in New York City (We recognize that Disabled energy levels vary.
 We will build an intensive schedule together that works for all attendees.)

 FUNDED BY MELLON FOUNDATION